Gospel011/server_sent_events_implementation/README.md

 - sets required three headers required for the SSE connection to work.
     - `text/event-stream`: Indicates that the response is a stream.
 This is required for SSE to work properly
     - `no-cache`: This prevents the browser from caching responses.
     - `keep-alive`: This ensures that the connection stays open.
-Occasional pings need to be sent over to the client to keep the connection active and prevent proxies or load balancers to closing it due to inactivity.
+Occasional pings need to be sent over to the client to keep the connection active and prevent proxies or load balancers from closing it due to inactivity.
 - wraps request and response in a custom `Connection` object
 - Hands over the connection to the connection manager `SSEConnectionManager` to manage for the loggedIn user